nipy/nipype/doc/users/interface_tutorial.rst

 Specifying options
 ------------------

-The nipype interface modules provide a python interface to external packages like FSL_ and SPM_.
-Within the module are a series of python classes which wrap specific package functionality.
+The nipype interface modules provide a Python interface to external packages like FSL_ and SPM_.
+Within the module are a series of Python classes which wrap specific package functionality.
 For example, in the fsl module, the class :class:`nipype.interfaces.fsl.Bet` wraps the ``bet`` command-line tool.
 Using the command-line tool, one would specify options using flags like ``-o``, ``-m``, ``-f <f>``, etc...
-However, in nipype, options are assigned to python attributes and can be specified in the following ways:
+However, in nipype, options are assigned to Python attributes and can be specified in the following ways:

 Options can be assigned when you first create an interface object: